playtvapk/streamteste/README.md

 # youtube-to-m3u
 Play YouTube live streams in any player

+## Important Note
+The m3u/extracted m3u8 links will only work on machines that have the same public IP address as the machine that extracted them.
+To play on a client that has a different public IP use a non flask version and load the m3u into a m3u proxy such as threadfin to restream

 ## Choose script option
 youtube-live.py - Uses a flask server to automatically pull the actuall stream link.
 Server needs to be running all the time for m3u to work.
 Best for always working stream<br>
 <br>